-When choosing between a backpack vs briefcase, take into account the type of office you’re commuting to.
+When choosing between a backpack vs. a briefcase, take into account the type of office you’re commuting to.
 If it’s a more laid-back environment, like a creative or startup setting where people wear jeans every day of the week (not just Friday), then don’t think twice.
 Your backpack will fit right in.

 Rains Waterproof Rucksack